mattdesl/shader-reload/README.md

 ## Use with glslify

-The `glsl-server` script already includes glslify support out of the box, so you can organize your shaders into their own files and require glsl modules from npm:
+The `shader-reload-cli` script already includes glslify support out of the box, so you can organize your shaders into their own files and require glsl modules from npm:

 `blue.shader.js`